monicacrespo/bootcamp-devops-student-jenkins/calculator/README.md

 To run locally Jenkins and have the necessary dependencies availables we can build an image from [this Dockerfile](gradle.Dockerfile)

-2. Modify the pipeline to use the Gradle Docker image as build runner
+2. Modify the pipeline to use the Gradle Docker image as build runner In order to execute Docker commands inside Jenkins nodes, download and run the docker:dind Docker image.
+  Docker and Docker Pipeline plugins must be installed Use the Docker image gradle:6.6.1-jre14-openj9
 ## Solution structure